Mcybertest/Active-Directory-Lab/README.md

   <br/>
 <img src="https://i.imgur.com/i0a7Cy5.png" height="80%" width="80%" alt="Active Directory Installation"/>
 <br />
-Then, we login with one of the random users created with the .ps1 script
+We can log in using one of the random users created with the .ps1 script
   <br/>
 <img src="https://i.imgur.com/wRHIAt2.png" height="80%" width="80%" alt="Active Directory Installation"/>
 <br />